We work with more than 300 partners to bring you better travel deals

 Tuesday is currently, on average, the cheapest day to fly to Beijing Capital Intl.
 Flying on Sunday will result in higher flight prices.

 What time of day is cheapest to fly?

 To get the best value, try booking a flight in the morning when visiting Beijing Capital Intl.
-Generally the prices will increase for flights in the afternoon as these tend to have higher demand.
+Generally the prices will increase for flights at midday as these tend to have higher demand.

 Beijing Capital International Airport (PEK) is one of the world’s largest and busiest airports, which is to be expected in the world’s most populous country.
 The airport was revamped and upgraded for the Olympic Games in 2008 and now it is the second-busiest international air-hub, after Hartsfield–Jackson Atlanta International.